hneemann/Oscilloscope/README.md

 Simple Oscilloscope Simulator

-All switches and knobs of the scope and the frequency generators are controlled completely by the mouse wheel.
+All switches and knobs of the oscilloscope and frequency generators can be controlled with the mouse wheel or by right/left click.

 ![screnshot](screenShot.png)

+The simulated frequency generators are floating voltage sources.
+The frequency generators have therefore no hidden connection to oscilloscope ground.